Living with the condition since 2007

 Long Term Effects

 Greg has spent the last 10 years in "recovery" mode.
 Much of his time is spent re-learning to play while simultaneously maintaining a career.
 The down side of this mode is that recovery comes first and professional development has taken a back seat.
-The upside is that, despite the ongoing feat of reclaiming lost technical abilities, Greg is emerging a better artist, musician and instrumentalist than before.
-Greg looks forward to continuing his recovery and reclaiming his artistry.
+The upside is that, despite the ongoing feat of reclaiming lost technical abilities, Greg is emerging a better artist, musician and instrumentalist and looks forward to continuing his recovery and reclaiming his artistry.

 A note from Greg: